distributedum/dba/README.md

 ## Grading

-The grade is has two components:
+The grade has two components:

 - Group project (50%), with discussion required for grades over 16/20.
 - Written exam (50%), with at least 8/20.